HiKey960-Car/HiKey960-Car/README.md

 - Follow instructions in this repository to set up SENSORS MEZZANINE: https://github.com/HiKey960-Car/hikey960_extras
 - Build and install THIS application (for AMFM radio): https://github.com/HiKey960-Car/AMFM_DMHD-1000
-- Build and install THIS application (for SWI programming): https://github.com/HiKey960-Car/SWI

-Both of the last 2 applications will be removed in the future.
-AMFM radio will be served by the AOSP Radio application, the SWI program will be moved to the device tree.
+In the future, AMFM radio control will be moved into a broadcast radio HAL.
+That application is only temporary to get the system "fully functional" as quickly as possible.